mdeguzis/LibreGeek-Packaging/templates/debian-script-install.template/readme.md

 * debian/preinst - optional file that describes what to do before your package is installed
 * debian/rules - describes what needs building and install the files in the right place.
 If you just need to copy some files and not to compile stuff, just create/edit the file debian/install to specify which files need to be installed where.
 The newer `dh_make` generates a very simple but powerful default rules file.

+You **do not** need the package-name prefix infront of install, docs, manpages, etc if you are only creating one package binary.

+# Helpful hints for creating packages
+* `dh_make` - The dh_make command will create some template configuration files under the debian directory.
+Most of them come with filenames suffixed by .ex.
+Some of them come with filenames prefixed by the binary package name such as package.
+Take a look at all of them
+* Any debhelper configuration files without a package prefix, such as install, apply to the first binary package.
+When there are many binary packages, their configurations can be specified by prefixing their name to their configuration filenames such as package-1.install, package-2.install, etc.

 # General Notes